 Ultraviolet (UV) Light

 UV light (sunlight) has some overall health benefits.
 It is an excellent natural source of vitamin D, is known to naturally elevate mood, increase energy, and boost metabolism.
-The problem, however, is that sunlight is only healthy when exposure is very limited.
+The problem, however, is that sun exposure is only healthy when it is very limited.

 Sun exposure causes sunburn, long-term skin damage (wrinkles, age spots, and melasma), and can even cause skin cancer in the longer term.
 Areas of the body where the skin is especially thin, such as testicles, are at the greatest risk of harm.